songyy0415/epsilon/external_apps/sample_rust/README.md

 <img src="/doc/screenshots.gif?raw=true" alt="Sample Rust app for the NumWorks graphing calculator" width="300" align="right">

-This is a sample [Rust](https://www.rust-lang.org) app to use on a [NumWorks calculator](https://www.numworks.com).
+This is a sample [Rust](https://www.rust-lang.org) app.

 Yes, you can now use Rust to write code for a graphing calculator!

 ```rust
 fn eadk_main() {